-The Company's achieved pre-tax earnings of \$256.6 million for purposes of the 2016 annual incentive plan payouts included certain adjustments to GAAP pre-tax earnings, including special items consisting of (i) a pre-tax non-cash impairment charge of \$466 million on SkyWest's 50-seat aircraft and long-lived assets and spare aircraft parts, (ii) a pre-tax \$16 million expense related to early lease returns charges on eight CRJ700 aircraft, and (iii) a pre-tax \$23 million loss related to other unusual or non-recurring items such as changes in pro-rate flying market yields, fuel price changes and non-cash related aircraft charges.
+The Company's achieved pre-tax earnings of \$321.0 million for purposes of the 2017 annual incentive plan payouts included certain adjustments to GAAP pre-tax earnings, including special items consisting of unusual or non-recurring items such as prorate fuel price changes and ExpressJet early contract wind down costs.
 The Compensation Committee believes these adjustments to GAAP pre-tax earnings lead to continued focus on long-term profitability and incentivize Named Executives to make beneficial long-term business decisions and will enhance the Company's long-term financial performance and ability to respond to its major airline partners' future needs.

-The corresponding annual cash incentive payments earned for each Named Executive based on performance versus the annual cash incentive objectives during the year ended December 31, 2016, are set forth below.
+The corresponding annual cash incentive payments earned for each Named Executive based on performance versus the annual cash incentive objectives during the year ended December 31, 2017, are set forth below as a percentage of the Named Executive's salary.